nathanielpierson/twitch-api/readme.txt

-Updates periodically from a set list of streamers, picking one randomly in order to cycle them.
+Xbar plugin to show if specific streamers are currently live on Twitch using Twitch API.
+Says they're not live if they're not, and tells their time streamed if they are.
+It updates periodically from a set list of streamers, picking one randomly in order to cycle through them.
+Shows game streamed when you click on the message.
+Currently supports streams that are longer than a day, but may have issues at the end of months (more testing is needed).